Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

         az container: Manage Azure Container Instances.

     Commands:
-        create : Create or update container group. delete : Delete a container group.
+        create: Create a container group.
-        list   : List container groups by resource group.
+        delete: Delete a container group.
-        listall: List all container groups.
+        list  : List container groups.
         logs  : Tail the log of a container group. show  : Show the details of a container group.

 Commands to create an Azure container group
 +++++++++++++++++++++++++++++++++++++++++++++
 ::

     Command
-        az container create: Create or update container group.
+        az container create: Create a container group.

     Arguments
         --image             [Required]: The container image name.
-        --name -n           [Required]: The primary resource name.
+        --name -n           [Required]: The name of the container group.
         --resource-group -g [Required]: Name of resource group.
 You can configure the default group using `az configure --defaults group=<name>`.
         --command-line                : The command line to run when the container is started, e.g.